usharesoft/appcenter-docs/end-user/en/source/pages/migration/blackbox-migration.rst

 		- Applies any specific libraries or configuration depending on the machine image format chosen (e.g for AWS UForge adds the required AWS libraries)

 	4. Register the new machine image to the target environment.
 	5. You can provision one or more instances from the machine image.
 Each instance being a near identical workload from the original.
-For information on the difference after migration, refer to :ref:`source-target-diffs`.
+For information on the differences after migration, refer to :ref:`source-target-diffs`.